 But Bohol and the Philippines stand strong!
 They rebuilt most of the things.
 My true respect goes to all Filipinos for such persistence!
 Coming from a country with no natural disasters like Brazil, I can only imagine the amount of pain those people feel.
 If you have a chance talk to them about their history, they will be happy to tell you.
 And you’ll be amazed!

 The whole country is such an example of resillancy and can inspire you so much.
 It is worth a bigger trip around these islands, believe me!
 Nina has a great post with a complete itinerary for your next trip to the Philippines, take a look.

 Have you ever been to Bohol Island?
 And the Philippines?

 Are you think about going there?
-Share your future plans or your past experiences with us here on the comments!
+Share your plans or your past experiences with us here in the comments!
 I would love to hear more from you all!